1. Home>

 Criar in the Indicative Future

 The Indicative Future of criar is used to talk about something that will happen in the future.
-For example, "criaré", meaning "I will raise".
+For example, "criaré", meaning "I will rear".

 In Spanish, the Indicative Future is known as "El Futuro Simple".